CephalofairGames/frosthaven-faq/index.md

 **Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions Saw give to them, because Prescriptions are still considered Saw's abilities.</span>

 **Three Spears** - <span class="hidden">Items without gold costs may not be refreshed with Supplies.
-As a house rule recommendation, you may treat potions that are both in Frosthaven and Gloomhaven: Second Edition as having the Gloomhaven version's gold cost.</span>
+As a house rule recommendation, you may treat potions that are both in Frosthaven and Gloomhaven: Second Edition as having the Gloomhaven version's gold cost.
+Note that you "Well-Connected" perk (involving faction items) has no function outside of Gloomhaven: Second Edition.</span>

 ![divider-narrow](/assets/images/divider2.png)